Contents

 Factors Influencing How ‘Easy’ An IGCSE Is

-It’s important to remember that what one student finds easy, another may find difficult.
-Each IGCSE will present different challenges depending on the student.
+It’s important to remember that what one student finds easy, another may find hard.
+Each IGCSE will present different challenges for each student.

 Pass rates can only go so far in indicating how ‘easy’ an IGCSE may be.
 It’s all about your own strengths and weaknesses, your learning style, and how you prefer to be assessed.